osteele/p5-react/README.md

 # React + p5.js

-This application defines a Sketch component, that renders a p5.js sketch inside a React component.
+This application defines a React component, Sketch, that renders a p5.js sketch.

 ## Usage